argoproj/argo-events/api/sensor.md

 </td>
 <td>
 <p>
-Circuit is a boolean expression of dependency groups DEPRECATED: will be removed in v1.5, use Switch in triggers instead.
+Circuit is a boolean expression of dependency groups Deprecated: will be removed in v1.5, use Switch in triggers instead.
 </p>
 </td>